meientau/consoleracer/README.md

  * What else?

-While creating this, especially the example in Python, I was severely distressed to see how difficult it was to implement this appallingly simple concept in a modern environment, even after I had picked the the language with the lowest entry threshold.
+While creating this, especially the example in Python, I was severely distressed to see how difficult it was to implement this appallingly simple concept in a modern environment, even after I had picked the language with the lowest entry threshold.
 My Atari 600XL is suffering from green screen disease, so I will find an emulator to implement the Atari Basic version.